-- 1. commands file with new-line separated list of commands to be executed before and after the job/test (single execution commands).
-It is possible to set a timeout which is enforced per each executed command in [sysinfo.collect] by setting "commands_timeout" to a positive number. - 2. files file with new-line separated list of files to be copied - 3. profilers file with new-line separated list of commands to be executed before the job/test and killed at the end of the job/test (follow-like commands)
+- commands file with new-line separated list of commands to be executed before and after the job/test (single execution commands).
+It is possible to set a timeout which is enforced per each executed command in [sys-info.collect] by setting "commands_timeout" to a positive number.
+You can also use the environment variable AVOCADO_SYSINFODIR which points to the sysinfo directory in results. - 2. fail_commands similar to commands, but gets executed only when the test fails. - 3. files file with new-line separated list of files to be copied. - 4. fail_files similar to files, but copied only when the test fails. - 5. profilers file with new-line separated list of commands to be executed before the job/test and killed at the end of the job/test (follow-like commands).